EFX Allocations and Orientations on Bipartite Multi-graphs: A Complete Picture: Existence of EFX on Bipartite Multi-Graphs for Monotone Valuations

 \subsection{Satisfying Properties (1)-(3)}

 We present a greedy algorithm that assigns a set of items to each agent and satisfies the first three properties.
 It works in the following manner.

-Let $S = \{i_1, i_2, \ldots, i_{|S|}\}$ and $T = \{j_1, j_2, \ldots, j_{|T|}\}$ be the two bi-partitions.
+Let $S = \{i_1, i_2, \ldots, i_{|S|}\}$ and $T = \{j_1, j_2, \ldots, j_{|T|}\}$ be the two bi-partitions in the given multi-graph $G$.
 We fix a picking sequence $\sigma = [i_1, \ldots, i_{|S|}, j_1, \ldots, j_{|T|}]$ that decides the order in which an agent comes and selects her most valuable available bundle.
 Since the definition of $A_{i, j}(X)$ is dynamic, the set of available bundles for some agents may change after another agent picks her favorite bundle in the picking sequence.
 Algorithm \ref{alg:greedy} illustrates this procedure.
 The properties of this algorithm are further formalized in Lemmas \ref{lem:greedy} and \ref{lem:envy-S}.

-\begin{restatable}{lemma}{lemmagreedy} For a fair division instance on bipartite multi-graph, the output allocation of Algorithm~\ref{alg:greedy} satisfies properties (1)-(3).
-Moreover, the algorithm runs in polynomial time. \end{restatable} \begin{proof} Let us denote $X$ as the output allocation of Algorithm~\ref{alg:greedy}.
+\begin{restatable}{lemma}{lemmagreedy} For a fair division instance on a bipartite multi-graph, the output allocation of Algorithm~\ref{alg:greedy} satisfies properties (1)-(3).
+Moreover, the algorithm runs in polynomial time if the cut configurations are given as input. \end{restatable} \begin{proof} Let us denote $X$ as the output allocation of Algorithm~\ref{alg:greedy}.
 First, note that $X$ is an orientation since every agent picks items adjacent to them.
 Next, since every agent selects a bundle greedily, properties (2) and (3) are trivially satisfied.
 Therefore, what is remaining is to argue that $X$ is $\efx$.
 By Observation~\ref{obs:orientation_efx}, we only need to check the strong envy between adjacent nodes.